Tagirijus/plainvoice/README.md

 # Usage

+**ATTENTION: do use this program at your own risk, since it's not finished yet!**

 Start the programm with the `-h` or `--help` option to get a proper list of possible commands and options.

 TODO: as soon as the programm gets a usable state, I hopefully will update the readme to better describe on how to use the programm.